 Competition from established telecom companies targeting residential customers has increased in recent years and now includes former video-only companies like Megacable and Televisa Cable Companies, which has increased and may continue to increase competitive pressure in the market.
-An erosion of margins, a failure to continue attracting new customers, or an increase in existing customer's attrition ratio, or churn, or any combination of these three elements, could lead to a significant loss of revenue and lower operating income.
+As of December 31, 2014, we had 605,000 customers in service, compared to 640,000 as of December 31, 2013 and 709,000 as of December 31, 2012.
+An erosion of margins, continued decline in the number of customers in service, failure to attract new customers, or an increase in existing customer's attrition ratio, or churn, or any combination of these elements, could lead to a significant loss of revenue and lower operating income.

-We generate significant revenues from wholesale services and the prices and margins of such services have declined significantly.
+We generate significant revenues from wholesale services and if volume, prices or margins of such services decline, our results of operations may be materially adversely affected.

-Prices and margins for international traffic have declined significantly due to competition.
-The gross margin from this segment declined 70% in 2013 compared to the same period of 2012 and declined 72% compared to the same period of 2011.
-If this situation is repeated with other wholesale customers or services and we are unable to replace lost revenues with revenues from enterprise or residential customers, it could have a material adverse effect on our business, financial condition and results of operations.
+Price and margins for international traffic have declined significantly due to competitive pressure.
+Gross margin increased in 2014, however gross margin declined 70% in 2013 and 72% in 2012.
+If this situation is repeated in other wholesale services and we are unable to replace lost revenues with revenues from enterprise or residential customers, such developments could have a material adverse effect on our business, financial condition and results of operations.